danilopedraza/komodo/README.md

 - `report`: A document, in spanish, explaining the language and the interpreter.
 I am writing it with Typst.
 You can read it [here](https://komodo-lang.org/report.pdf).

+- `installer`: a directory with install scripts for the interpreter and the standard library.

 ## Hacking

 I use a very simple Nix setup to develop and deploy everything.
 The `shell.nix` file contains all the requirements (I think) to build everything.